 7. The Dark Hedges

-The graveyard has been deserted for many years and virtually obliterated but the local folklore says that on Halloween night the Grey Lady is joined by the spirits of the forgotten graves occupants and together they walk through the Dark Hedges.
+The graveyard has been deserted for many years and virtually obliterated but the local folklore says that on Halloween night the Grey Lady is joined by the spirits of the occupants of the forgotten graves and together they walk through the Dark Hedges.

 8. St Georges Market